Resource Optimization and Growing Net Revenue

-Whether it is because of the pandemic or looking towards a comprehensive five-year plan, our focus is on maintaining net revenue, taking into account current institutional strategies and tactics, along with the broader trends impacting higher education.
+their comprehensive plans, our focus is on finding ways to maximize current resources, seek ways to maintain net revenue, and launch initiatives that grow net revenues.
+This approach takes into account current institutional strategies and tactics, along with the broader trends impacting higher education.

 Areas of Focus